Career break

 A career break is a period of time out from employment.
 It is commonly used for people to take time out of their career for personal or professional development.

 History

 A career break is usually between one month and two years long.
 Six months to two years is the most common period of time for a career break.
-It is also possible to take a mini career break of less than one month, which enables people to try out career break activities without committing to longer periods of time.
-Shorter career breaks are most popular with people over 45 years of age.

 It can take the form of a sabbatical, which can be paid or unpaid; unpaid sabbaticals are much more common.
 Sabbaticals were originally only offered to academics and clerics but are now being increasingly offered by companies.

 A career break is not simply a period of unemployment.
 Career breakers usually do one or more of the following: